-- Attestations will be required as part of the QHP application submission.
+- Issuers must complete the State-Based Marketplace (SBM) Issuer Attestations and the Connecticut Required Attestations as part of the QHP application submission.

-- The attestation language will cover the minimum certification standards required by CMS,
+- Attestation language will cover the minimum certification standards required by CMS, the State, and/or AHCT.

-AHCT and/or the CID.

 - Attestations will cover Issuer's existing operations as well as any contractual commitments needed to meet AHCT requirements on an ongoing basis.

-- Issuer will attest that it has in place an effective internal claims and appeals process and agrees to comply with all requirements for an external review process with respect to QHP enrollees, consistent with state and federal law (45 C.F.R. §147 and 45 C.F.R. §800.503 for Multi-State Plan options).
+- Issuer will attest that it has in place an effective internal claims and appeals process and agrees to comply with all requirements for an external review process with respect to QHP enrollees, consistent with state and federal law (45 C.F.R. §147.136 and 45 C.F.R. §800.503 for Multi-State Plan options).

 - Attestations will largely fall into the following general categories under which Issuers must comply:

 - General Issuer Attestations

-- o Compliance Plan Attestations
+- Compliance Plan Attestations

-- o Organizational Chart Attestations
+- Organizational Chart Attestations

 - Operational Attestations

-- Data Submission Attestations
+- o Data Submission Attestations

 - EHB, Cost Sharing and Plan Attestations

 - Network Adequacy & Service Area Attestations

-- o Rate Attestations
+- Rate Attestations

 - o Enrollment Attestations

+- o Financial Management Attestations

+- SHOP Attestations

+- Reporting Requirements Attestations

+- Accreditation Attestations